quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week1.md

 3. I don't know why, but I am not able to create a visualization of this BoundingBox Using the `Box3helper()` method.
 But after spending hours on it, my guess is that we're having three.js version conflict with class names.

-#### **Getting all the Furnishing Objects from the scene**
-1. There is a helper function in `walkin.js` that lets get all the mesh objects associated with the current scene.

 ## **Wednesday: January 3**

 #### **Getting started with three.js**